aksommerville/fullmoon4/README.md

 ### May

 - [ ] Order merch.
+- - [ ] Coloring book. (printingcenterusa.com says about $1/ea for 250)
+- - [ ] Stickers and pins: Stickermule (they do t-shirts too but too expensive)
+- - [ ] T-shirts.
+(Bolt is cheapest I've found, and they did good with Plunder Squad.
+UberPrints looks ok but more expensive)
+- - [ ] Notebooks
+- - [ ] Pencils
+- - Probly no need for thumb drives if we've only got the demo.
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
 - [ ] Lively intro splash.